Beshario/beshario.github.io/_experience/2025-04-01-GMewStation.md

 Supported existing vision systems on the production floor, troubleshooting, optimizing, and connecting systems to factory infrastructure.

 Key tasks:
-- Debugged and stabilized inspection logic to reduce false rejects — 50+ camera programs updated based on historical performance and statistics
+- Debugged and stabilized inspection logic to reduce false rejects, updating 50+ camera programs based on historical performance and statistics
 - Improved PLC alarms and HMI workflows for faster fault isolation
 - Connected vision systems to plant network and data logging